mathababhassan/mathababhassan/READme.md

 - Email: [mathababhassan@gmail.com](mailto:mathababhassan@gmail.com)
 - LinkedIn: [mathababhassan](https://www.linkedin.com/in/mathaba-hassan-541a07221/)

-## 🎯 Goals
-I'm passionate about data science and statistics.
-My goal is to work on projects that improve people's lives, especially through technology that helps solve real-world problems.

 ## 🎮 Hobbies
 - Exploring data science and statistics
 - Solving real-world problems with technology